 CURRENT FISCAL YEAR

-Please note for all references to the fiscal year; the current fiscal year (FY25) starts on October 1, 2024 and ends on September 30, 2025.
-All expenses within this period must be billed by the September 2025 invoice.
-Expenses from outside of this period may not be subject to reimbursement unless otherwise approved.
+The Community Partnerships current fiscal year (FY25) starts on October 1, 2024, and ends on September 30, 2025.
+All expenses made within the fiscal year, regardless of contract period, must be billed by the September 2025 invoice.
+All expenses made prior to October 1, 2024, must be billed in the September 2024 invoice.

 BUDGET DEVELOPMENT